intelsmartedgeons/docs/experience-kits/secure-access-service-edge.md

   - If you want to enable kmra, `kmra_apphsm_ip` - same as AWS instance public IP

 ### BMC
 BMC stands for Baseboard Management Controller, it is used to remotely control the hardware.
 In your saseek_config.yml, if you want set tpm and secure_boot option to true for your security feature, you need to set secure boot and tpm to true in the hosts section bmc part too.
-Follow this [Smart Edge Open Provisioning Process](/experience-kits/provisioning/provisioning.md#bmc) BMC part to do your customization.
+Follow this [Smart Edge Provisioning Process](/experience-kits/provisioning/provisioning.md#bmc) BMC part to do your customization.
 If your hardware can not enable idrac or you don't want to enable security features, then set tpm and secure_boot parameter to false.
 ```shel.bash
 bios:
   tpm: true